Adopting Retired Racing Greyhounds as Pets

 They have very little body fat on their necks so it is very sensitive.
 Ordinary thin collars will hurt them, so make sure to get a wider soft collar for your dog.

-The Advantages of Greyhounds Over Other Dogs
+The Advantages of Greyhounds as Pets

 They bark very little, so they are not a nuisance to the neighbours.
 They do not drool like many other large breeds and do not shed a lot of hair.
 They are easy to bring on walks because they are sweet natured and calm with people and other dogs while out.